cameronbell/CBFormController/README.md

      * ```-(void)setInitialValue:(NSObject *)value;```
      * ```-(void)engage;```
      * ```-(void)dismiss;```
-     -
-10. In isEdited remember to account for nil cases.
+10. Remember to account cases when parameters and values are nil.

-### Form Items with Dynamic Heights
+#### Form Items with Dynamic Heights
 Call ```[self updates];``` on the CBFormController when you want the height of a cell to be updated with animation.

 ###Creating a New CBCellSet